ehazlett/heimdall/README.md

 for both the server and peer.

 # Local Setup
-The following is a quick start to get Heimdall running.
+The following is a quick start to get Heimdall running using the binaries.
 This has only been tested on Alpine linux but should be similar with other distros.

 ## Dependencies